 Why should I even consider investing?

 Investing is simply a way to create wealth (money).
 People have different reasons, but the most common ones are college education, retirement, and homeownership.

-Having four children and the average cost of a four-year tuition, I know my current finances will not cover all their college.
+Having four children and the average cost of four-year tuition, I know my current finances will not cover all their college.
 For us, we would much rather invest in our children’s education than chance them living at home at forty (well, at least not all four of them…lol).
-Their education is our reason to invest in stocks and not having a ton of money to begin with, this is where our interest in stockpile began.
+Their education is our reason to invest in stocks and not having a ton of money, to begin with, this is where our interest in stockpile began.
 For someone that wants to get into trading various commodities and stocks, looking into the various options such as stock trading nz platforms and others can potentially be a very lucrative venture.

 Stockpile is a no-hassle way to give (or keep) the gift of stock.
 They have over a thousand stocks and ETFs (exchange-traded funds) to choose from.
 There are options to buy both e-gift cards and physical cards and have options even for children to begin investing.

 How does it work?

 Stockpile simplifies investing by making it where you purchase actual dollar amounts instead of share amounts.
-This is great because you can invest at the dollar amount you can afford and start investing sooner.
+This is great because you can invest in the dollar amount you can afford and start investing sooner.

-The other great benefit of being able to buy in dollar amount instead of in shares, you now have the opportunity to invest in huge companies!
+The other great benefit of being able to buy in a dollar amount instead of in shares, you now have the opportunity to invest in huge companies!
 Disney, Nike, Facebook, Amazon, Google, and other huge companies are now within your reach!

 Children can own their own stock if an adult is also on the account with them.
 Just like bank accounts, they will be the beneficiaries until they turn eighteen.
 Children can have a separate login on Stockpile from the adult on their account and place trades with the adult’s consent.

 So, gift cards…How does that work?